w3c/wai-tutorials/source/images/complex.html.erb.md

 -   diagrams and illustrations where the page text relies on the user being able to understand the image;
 -   maps showing locations or other information such as weather systems.

 In these situations a two-part text alternative is required.
 The first part is the short description to identify the image and, where appropriate, indicate the location of the long description.
 The second part is the long description – a textual representation of the essential information conveyed by the image.

-In certain situations a description of the composition of the image may also be needed as part of the long description, but only where it’s important that the user understand the image construction.
+There are use cases where a description of the composition of the image may also be needed as part of the long description, for example if the composition is important to understand the image.
 This page shows several possible approaches that can be used to provide both short and long descriptions.

 Also it’s good practice to refer to more complex images from the accompanying text to describe the overall data, for example: “The following graph shows that visitors were lost in the first quarter, but the numbers recovered in the second quarter”.

+Complex images can be hard to understand for a variety of users, like people with learning disabilities or who use screen magnification.
+Long descriptions can benefit those users as well, so the description should be made available not only for screen reader users, if possible.

 ## Image containing substantial information
 {:.ex}